 I'm a public historian, artist, and writer, based in Tiohtià:ke (Montreal), telling and listening to stories about immigration, identity, collective memory, food, and folklore, particularly in relation to the Italian-Canadian experience and traditions from my family's region, Molise.
-I am also interested in representations of girlhood in the context of 90s and y2k pop/post-feminism and girl power movements.
+As of September 2025, I am pursuing my PhD in History at Concordia University on the development of Italian-Canadian cuisine and food identity in Montreal.

 My work is about imagining and remembering, and sometimes imagining memories.
 Art is a space in which I have explored themes of memory, nostalgia, identity, and autobiography.
 My work as a public historian is inspired and informed as much by these explorations as the theories and methodologies of historical work.
 My practice is multi-disciplinary, bringing together my training as an oral historian, with installation art and digital media.